Zimmja/CV/README.md

 _**Senior Account Manager**, Oct 2018 - Mar 2021_
 </br>• Established myself as the in-agency expert on [Veeva Vault](https://www.veeva.com/products/enterprise-content-management/), a content management platform partnered with [Salesforce](https://www.salesforce.com/uk/campaign/sem/salesforce-products/?d=70130000000tQwC&DCMP=KNC-Google&keyword=salesforce&adused=337697992930&gclid=CjwKCAjwzaSLBhBJEiwAJSRoksuixODVmD2FKBBpdd__MX5clbHvJ9r4CLsZGd1JY_sBqoK6tpRy5xoC-i0QAvD_BwE) used throughout the UK pharmaceutical industry.
 Educated other agencies on my processes for using this software, recognised as best practice by clients
-</br>• Developed a reference management process for regulatory review (used in combination with Veeva Vault), now used by several agencies and considered best practice by clients
+</br>• Developed a reference management process for regulatory review (used in combination with Veeva Vault), now used by several agencies
 </br>• Created promotional emails, including development of creative copy, imagery, and HTML code
 </br>• Personally designed client website, including layout design, wireframes, and creation of written/visual content
 </br>• Won two new accounts during the COVID-19 pandemic